Educational and Professional Background

 SUMMARY OF PROFESSIONAL EXPERIENCE

-• 1995 to 1999: Associate Professor (1999), Assistant Professor (1995-1999), University of Arkansas, Dept of Computer Systems Engineering, Adjunct Assistant Professor (appointed July 1, 1996), Dept of Electrical Engineering, Adjunct Assistant Professor (appointed August 1997) Dept of Computer Science, Fayettville, Arkansas.
+• Associate Professor (1999), Assistant Professor (1995-1999), University of Arkansas, Dept of Computer Systems Engineering, Adjunct Assistant Professor (appointed July 1, 1996), Dept of Electrical Engineering, Adjunct Assistant Professor (appointed August 1997) Dept of Computer Science, Fayettville, Arkansas.
 Undergraduate/graduate level teaching, research and service.
 The Department of Computer Systems Engineering and Computer Science have since been merged as the Department of Computer Science and Computer Engineering.

 • Summer of 1992: Engineer at Cyrix, Inc. Aided in the RTL level design of the bus controller for the M1 microprocessor, a Pentium class chip.
 Generated operating systems level test code in X86 assembler to perform tasks such as page fault handling, overflow exception handling, testing of cache and branch prediction circuitry.

-• Summers of 1984, 1985: Research Technician at Amoco Research Center in the Modeling and Inversion group.
+• Research Technician (Summers of 1984, 1985) at Amoco Research Center in the Modeling and Inversion group.
 Duties included using existing geophysical modeling and inversion computer programs and developing new programs under the supervision of a Geophysicist.

 PUBLICATIONS